JavaScript is required to view this page.

 Scalp infections cause hair fall

-Hypothyroidism & Hyperthyroidism – Both underactive and overactive thyroid glands can disrupt the hair growth cycle, causing hair thinning and excessive shedding.
+• Both an underactive and an overactive thyroid can disrupt the hair growth cycle

 deficiency of nutritions cause hair fall